simonbs/speciale/User_Test_Plan.md

 This section will describe the setup of the tests such as where they will take place, how many people will be involved as well as other details.
 ###Location
 The tests will take place in the Cassiopeia building.
 Room not yet specified.
+Preferably it will take place in two connected rooms so that we may test with more realistic positioning probabilities, but in the event that only one room is available to us, we will simple switch some of the Estimote beacons off to simulate the user leaving a room.
 ###Date and Time
 Date yet to be determined.
 ###Participants